-► Northwest College defines "directory information" as: name, local address and telephone listing, e-mail address, photography and video, permanent address, date of birth, major field of study, previous schools attended, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, and degrees and awards received.

-► Northwest College may disclose directory information unless a student requests a restriction of disclosure.
-Such requests must be made to the Registrar by the last day of registration for any given academic term.
+➤ Northwest College defines "directory information" as: name, local address and telephone listing, e-mail address, photography and video, permanent address, date of birth, major field of study, previous schools attended, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, and degrees and awards received.
+Northwest College may disclose directory information unless a student requests a restriction of disclosure.
+Such requests must be made to the Registrar in writing or via e-mail at registrar@northwestcollege.edu by the last day of registration for any given academic term.